Vocational Pathway Awards

 How We Are Going

-By award type, the majority of school leavers with a Vocational Pathway Award had achieved a Creative Industries award (60.0% of school leavers who achieved a Vocational Pathway Award), this compares to 31.7% for Service Industries, 8.0% for Manufacturing and Technology, 5.3% for Construction and Infrastructure, 4.9% for Primary Industries, and 5.2% for Social and Community Services.
+By award type, the majority of school leavers with a Vocational Pathway Award had achieved a Creative Industries award (62.5% of school leavers who achieved a Vocational Pathway Award), this compares to 29.9% for Service Industries, 7.7% for Manufacturing and Technology, 5.1% for Construction and Infrastructure, 4.3% for Social and Community Services, and 3.7% for Primary Industries.

 School Leavers with at least one Vocational Pathway Award, by ethnicity

 Individuals who have achieved more than one award are counted only once.
-European/Pākeha school leavers had the highest proportion attaining at least one Vocational Pathway Award in 2017 (38.3%), which was 4.0 percentage points higher than Asian school leavers (34.3%).
-Māori and Pacific school leavers had the lowest attainment rates of 26.5% and 27.2% respectively.
+The proportion of European/Pākeha school leavers who attained at least one Vocational Pathway Award in 2018 was 33.9%, which was 2.6 percentage points higher than Asian school leavers (31.3%).
+The attainment rates for Māori and Pacific school leavers were 22.4% and 22.5% respectively.

-This pattern of distribution of attainment by ethnicity is similar to that shown for NCEA Level Two, but the differences between ethnic groups are smaller and Asian school leavers have higher attainment of NCEA Level 2 than European school leavers.
+This pattern of distribution of attainment by ethnicity is similar to that shown for NCEA Level 2, but the differences between ethnic groups are smaller and Asian school leavers have higher attainment of NCEA Level 2 than European school leavers.
+This is because more Asian students do alternative assessments (such as Cambridge, International Baccalaureate) to attain the equivalent of NCEA Level 2, only students who gain NCEA Level 2 can complete a vocational pathway.

 Distribution of Vocational Pathway Awards, by ethnicity

-Female school leavers (40.5%) achieved a Vocational Pathway Award at a rate 12.0 percentage points higher than their male counterparts (28.5%).
-For both genders, of those who achieved a Vocational Pathway Award, the award achieved by the highest proportion of leavers was Creative Industries (62.6% of females and 56.3% of males).
+Female school leavers achieved a Vocational Pathway Award (35.9%) at a rate 11.4 percentage points higher than their male counterparts (24.5%).
+For both genders, the Vocational Pathway Award achieved most frequently was Creative Industries (64.5% of females and 59.7% of males).

 Evidence about what works for this indicator can be found in: